List of Zootopia characters: In Zootopia

-Since Judy was a child, she has dreamed of becoming Zootopia's first police bunny, and although she finally succeeds, on her first day she is assigned to put tickets on parked cars as a meter maid.
+Since Judy was a child, she has dreamed of becoming Zootopia's first police bunny, and although she finally succeeds, on her first day she is assigned to issue parking tickets as a meter maid.
 While she is working, she runs into Nick Wilde, a fox who wanted to buy his son, Finnick, a Jumbo pop but had no money, so Judy offers to pay for it.
-However, she discovers that Nick and Finnick are not father and son, but two con men who wanted to use the ice pop to resell small ice pops.
-Subsequently, she is caught up in a manhunt to catch Duke Weaselton, but although she succeeds, the ruckus she caused enrages Chief Bogo.
-Between that, and promising Mrs. Otterton to find her missing husband Emmitt, Bogo prepares to expel her from the police force for giving Mrs. Otterton false hope, but instead offers her 48 hours to solve the case, or else she will be fired.
+However, she discovers that Nick and Finnick are not father and son, but two con men who wanted to melt down the ice pop to resell as small popsicles.
+Subsequently, she pursues Duke Weaselton who has stolen some bulbs from a florist's shop, but although she catches him, the ruckus she causes enrages Chief Bogo.
+Between that and promising Mrs. Otterton to find her missing husband Emmitt, Bogo prepares to expel her from the police force for giving Mrs. Otterton false hope, but Assistant Mayor Bellwether intervenes and thwarts him.
+Instead, he offers Judy 48 hours to solve the case, or resign if she fails.

-Investigating, Judy decides to ask Nick for help, who introduces her to his friend Flash from the traffic department to find the limo where Mr. Otterton was last seen.
-The limo turns out to belong to Mr. Big, a crime boss who is about to freeze Judy and Nick, until he is stopped by his daughter Fru Fru, who recognizes Judy for saving her during Duke's chase.
-Mr. Big, grateful for saving his daughter, gives her the address of the limo driver, Manchas, who tells them that Otterton went savage and fled after attacking him.
+Investigating, Judy coerces Nick into helping her, and he introduces her to his friend Flash from the traffic department who supplies information about the limo in which Mr. Otterton was last seen.
+The limo turns out to belong to Mr. Big, a crime boss who is about to freeze Judy and Nick until he is stopped by his daughter Fru Fru, who recognizes Judy for saving her during Duke's chase.
+Mr. Big, grateful for saving his daughter, gives Judy the address of his limo driver, Manchas, who tells them that Otterton went savage and fled after attacking him.
 At that point, Manchas ends up going savage as well.
-Judy and Nick continue their investigation, discovering from traffic cameras that Manchas was taken in a van to an asylum, where they find Mr. Otterton and other missing predators, in addition to discovering that it is Mayor Lionheart who has them locked up.
+Judy and Nick continue their investigation, discovering from traffic cameras that Manchas was taken in a van to an asylum, where they find Mr. Otterton and other missing predators, and that it is Mayor Lionheart who has them secretly locked up while doctors try to discover why they have become savage.
+Lionhart and his asykum staff are arrested.